 In some situations, that might mean rebuilding or repairing infrastructure.
 In others, it might mean planting new trees to mitigate the increased post-fire flash flood risk and monitoring water levels more closely.

-The truth is that, as the wildfire event curve illustrates, the work of wildfire risk management is never really over.
+The truth is that, as the wildfire event cycle illustrates, the work of wildfire risk management is never really over.
 Once one event ends, professionals must immediately transition toward bracing for what’s next.

 Who needs a wildfire preparedness strategy?